-If students take equivalent courses in the regular and oral tracks (e.g., KOR 101 and 111), both grades are recorded in the transcript, but only one set of credits may count toward degree requirements.
-For students on financial aid or receiving Veterans Affairs benefits, the credit adjustment may affect the amount of aid or benefits received.
+If students take equivalent courses with different focuses (e.g., KOR 101 and 111), both grades are recorded in the transcript, but only one set of credits may count toward degree requirements.
+For students receiving financial aid or Veterans Affairs benefits, the credit adjustment may affect the amount of aid or benefits.

 The B.A. program in Korean language at University of Hawai’i Mānoa is focused on building high-level language proficiency as well as a good understanding of Korean culture.
-Electives within the Department provide students with an opportunity to learn about Korean culture through literature and media analysis, while non-departmental electives allow students to explore the history, civilization and people of the Korean peninsula.
-The B.A. in Korean requires thirty-six hours of coursework in Korean language and linguistics or literature.
-See the major requirementsfor more information.
+Electives within the Department provide students with an opportunity to learn about Korean culture through literature and media analysis, while non-departmental electives allow students to explore the history, civilization, and people of the Korean peninsula.
+The B.A. in Korean requires 36 hours of coursework in Korean language and linguistics or literature.
+See the major requirements at the top for more information.

 Minor in Korean

 The minor in Korean requires a more directed body of coursework in Korean language and literature.
-Students must take five courses for a total of fifteen credit hours from the approved course list.
+Students must take five courses for a total of 15 credit hours from the approved course list.
 In the case of native speakers, they will be required to take five non-language skill courses.
-See the minor requirements for more information.
+See the minor requirements at the top for more information.

 Certificate in Korean

 The certificate in Korean is for those students who wish to supplement other fields of study with some basic Korean language and culture.
-Students must take five courses for a total of fifteen credit hours from the approved course list.
-See the certificate requirements for more information.
+Students must take five courses for a total of 15 credit hours from the approved course list.
+See the certificate requirements at the top for more information.